iunetrecet/iunetrecet.github.io.old/_projects/ekietxe.md

 The web was made for a bioclimatic constructor.
 It is an online business card for him.

 Ekietxe is a web developed with WordPress CMS.
-I used the better theme for his needs and made some small changes to adapt the theme to his expectations.
+I used the best theme for his needs and made some small changes to adapt that theme to his expectations.